appclacks/documentation/content/guides/healthcheck/_index.md

 ## Health checks results

 Each time a health check is executed by the Appclacks cloud platform, its result is stored and available through the Appclacks API.
+Health checks results are currently stored for a period of 11 days.

 The `appclacks healthcheck result list` command retrieves health checks results.
 By default, all health check results from the last 5 minutes are retrieved. +
 Health checks results are paginated and only 100 results are returned.
 The `--page` option can be used to retrieve the next results from the list.